INAV T-tail Layout Fixed-wing Tuning Guide

 Switch flight mode to ANGLE:

-When the aircraft rolls left, the left aileron moves down, and the right aileron moves up
+When the airplane rolls left, the left wing control surface moves downward, and the right wing control surface moves upward.

-When the aircraft rolls right, the left aileron moves up, and the right aileron moves down
+When the airplane rolls right, the left wing control surface moves upward, and the right wing control surface moves downward.

-When the aircraft pitches up, the elevator moves down
+When the airplane pitches upward, the elevator moves downward.

-When the aircraft pitches down, the elevator moves up
+When the airplane pitches downward, the elevator moves upward.

 Switch flight mode to ACRO:

-When the aileron stick is pushed left, the left aileron moves up, and the right aileron moves down
+When moving the aileron stick left, confirm the left wing control surface moves upward, and the right wing control surface moves downward.

-When the aileron stick is pushed right, the left aileron moves down, and the right aileron moves up
+When moving the aileron stick right, confirm the left wing control surface moves downward, and the right wing control surface moves upward.

-When the elevator stick is pushed up, the elevator moves down
+When pulling back on the elevator stick, the elevator control surface moves downward.

-When the elevator stick is pushed down, the elevator moves up
+When pushing forward on the elevator stick, the elevator control surface moves upward.

-When the rudder stick is pushed left, the rudder moves left
+When moving the rudder stick left, the rudder control surface moves to the left.

-When the rudder stick is pushed right, the rudder moves right
+When moving the rudder stick right, the rudder control surface moves to the right.

 6.2.3 GPS Satellite Count Check